-An arbitral award is to be delivered in writing and has to be signed by the arbitrator or arbitrators.
+An arbitral award is to be delivered in writing and must be signed by the arbitrator or arbitrators.
 Unless otherwise agreed by the parties, the signatures of a majority of arbitrators is sufficient.
 In that event, the reason for the absence of some of the arbitrators' signatures should be explained.

-Unless otherwise agreed by the parties, the award should also state the legal reasoning on which it is based.
-It should also indicate the day and place on and in which it is made.
+Unless otherwise agreed by the parties, the award should also state the legal reasoning on which it is based, and indicate the day on, and place in, which it is made.

-Upon request of any party of the arbitration, the award has to contain the confirmation of its enforceability.
+Upon request of any party of the arbitration, the award must contain the confirmation of its enforceability.